mouhyemen/RoboND-Project2_Kinematics/README.md

 ```

 ## 4. Results
 The following section shows the Kuka Arm 210 grasping the object from the shelf and dropping it into the bin.
 The trajectory generated is followed by the Kuka Arm for the most part.
 There were times when the Kuka Arm does not follow the trajectory fully.
 This is due to the multiple solutions generated while calculating for joint angles.

 A demo video (<https://www.youtube.com/watch?v=1BXRThDDH1Q>) on YouTube shows the Kuka Arm in action where it is grasping an object from 6 different locations on the shelf and dropping into the bin.
+The video runs at 2x speed.

 ![object_grasp](./images/object_grasp.png)